 I am sure we all agree that DevOps can be a key enabler for achieving high-level agility and quality in development projects.
 While DevOps is mainly a cultural thing, where you strive to overcome organizational silos and establish an autonomous and trustful work culture with common goals, tools can support you in setting up, running and improving your DevOps environments.

 In this blog post, I want to present the portfolio of tools/services that help to foster DevOps principles and simplify adoption for cloud-native applications as well as hybrid scenarios.
-While the article The DevOps portfolio of SAP Cloud Platform from my colleague Manohar Sreekanth outlined what makes this portfolio so special (in particular for SAP customers and environments), this blog post complements those key characteristics with an introduction of the categories and of the actual tools/services you can use from SAP Cloud Platform and which implement exactly the cornerstones outlined in the previous post.
+While the article The DevOps portfolio of SAP BTP from my colleague Manohar Sreekanth outlined what makes this portfolio so special (in particular for SAP customers and environments), this blog post complements those key characteristics with an introduction of the categories and of the actual tools/services you can use from SAP Extension Suite and which implement exactly the cornerstones outlined in the previous post.

-The following figure shows the categories of our portfolio – or the solid blocks for building a reliable bridge that brings together development and operations (and other roles that contribute to the success of an application on SAP Cloud Platform):
+The following figure shows the categories of our portfolio – or the solid blocks for building a reliable bridge that brings together development and operations (and other roles that contribute to the success of an application on the platform):

 Now, I will provide a quick introduction to each of these categories and give you a first glimpse of the corresponding offerings.

-Then, you continue with Develop & Test, where your development teams come up with increments of high quality (verified by transparent results of automated tests).
+Then, you continue with Develop & Test, where your development teams uses this CI/CD environment to come up with increments of high quality (verified by transparent results of automated tests).
 To help you come up with meaningful results quickly and to ensure your developers can focus more on business requirements than on technical aspects, we have several offerings and best practices in place, such as:

-- The Multitarget Application (MTA) approach that eases the handling of interdependencies of the software modules and artefacts that your app comprises of and which is the basis for an automated deployment on SAP Cloud Platform
+- The Multitarget Application (MTA) approach that eases the handling of interdependencies of the software modules and artefacts that your app comprises of and which is the basis for an automated deployment on SAP BTP

 - The SAP Cloud Application Programming model that offers a consistent end-to-end programming model that can guide developers along a golden path of best practices and tool recommendations